python/cpython/Doc/library/itertools.rst

               yield n
               n += step

-   When counting with floating point numbers, better accuracy can sometimes be achieved by substituting multiplicative code such as: ``(start + step * i for i in count())``.
+   When counting with floating-point numbers, better accuracy can sometimes be achieved by substituting multiplicative code such as: ``(start + step * i for i in count())``.